 - Women frequently need to negotiate round barriers due to subtle gender bias, politics, internal obstacles, fears, and self-doubt.

-Due to the reasons outlined above, ambitious women entrepreneurs can often feel isolated, unable to voice their real concerns, or unsure of who to turn to for answers to specific business challenges they’re facing.
+Due to the reasons outlined above, ambitious women entrepreneurs can often feel isolated, unable to voice their real concerns, or unsure of who to turn to for answers to specific trials or difficulties they’re facing.

-A business coach can address these challenges.
+A business coach can help entrepreneurs address these challenges.
 Here’s what two Superfast Business members shared about their experiences:

 DR. MICHELLE GORDON

 “Thank you SO much for all the content in the membership about hiring in the Philippines.
 Every question I had about hiring there was answered by you or others in the community.”

 Your business is growing too fast, and you can’t keep up

 A rapidly growing business can genuinely be disastrous, significantly when you’re growing at a pace that makes it challenging to keep up.